 The elevation is rather negligible on the Causeway Coast Way.
 The trail reaches its highest point near the Giant’s Causeway at 140 metres above sea level.
 There are no mountain peaks to reach, another reason why this is a good hike for beginners.

-But be careful, that does not mean that there are not some sections in rough terrain, or stairs to go up and down.
+But be aware, that does not mean that there are not some sections in rough terrain, or stairs to go up and down.
 Although I consider myself in good physical shape, I was rather exhausted when I finished these three days of hiking!

 8 – The weather may not be the one you expected